 The main advantages of the public cloud are scalability and flexibility.
 Users can rent only the resources they need at a given time and then scale their infrastructure as the project evolves.
 This helps companies to respond quickly to changing market needs and save on hardware costs and support.

 In addition, the public cloud offers a high level of availability and reliability.
 Cloud providers use multiple servers and storage facilities located in different regions and countries.
 It allows them to provide continuous access to applications and data.
-At Serverspace, for example, you can order servers from 6 locations available worldwide: USA, Canada, Europe and CIS countries.
+At Serverspace, for example, you can order servers from 7 locations available worldwide: the USA, the Netherlands, the OAE, Brazil, Kazakhstan, Turkey and Canada.

 However, keep in mind that the public cloud is not always suitable for all types of data and applications.
 Some organizations may face security and regulatory compliance issues with the use of the public cloud.
 To address this issue, it is important that the provider has security certifications and that the data centers comply with the standards and legislation of the country where the hardware is located.